dsp-unima/typing_extensions/CONTRIBUTING.md

 # Workflow for PyPI releases

-- Make sure you follow the versioning policy in the documentation (e.g., release candidates before any feature release)
+- Make sure you follow the versioning policy in the documentation (e.g., release candidates before any feature release, do not release developement versions)

 - Ensure that GitHub Actions reports no errors.